Postgraduate Fellowships: The Walsh Fellowships

 The main objectives of the Fellowships are:

-- Liaison between Teagasc's applied research programme and more basic/fundamental investigations in third-level colleges.
+- Facilitate liaison between Teagasc’s applied research programme and the basic or fundamental investigations in the HEI sector.

 All aspects of agriculture, horticulture, food, agri-food economics, rural development and rural environment, as well as specific topics identified for priority funding each year.